javicoin/cucumber-wdio/README.md

 - XCode Command Line Tools
 - iOS simulators

-To ensure everything is install properly
+To ensure everything is installed properly
 -  Run `appium-inspector` in your terminal

 ## Sources